 An expert on language, he was the host of the popular CBC Radio One program “And Sometimes Y”, about words, language, for two seasons.

 His fiction is largely contemporary in setting and satirical in tone.
 It has been nominated for several major awards, including the Giller Prize, the Governor General’s Award, the Rogers/Writers’ Trust Fiction Prize (twice), the Trillium Prize, the Chapters/Books In Canada First Novel Award, the City Of Toronto Book Prize, and the Danuta Gleed Award.
 He has twice won the National Magazine Award for fiction, and his novel Muriella Pent was selected as best fiction of its year by Amazon.ca.

-An experienced teacher of creative writing, he runs a popular fiction workshop in the MFA in Creative Writing program at the University of Guelph.
+He is an experienced teacher of creative writing, having taught in the MFA in Creative Writing program at the University of Guelph, and at the University of Toronto School of Continuing Studies.
 Several of his former students have published novels and memoirs.
-He also teaches writing at the University of Toronto School of Continuing Studies.
 He has been writer-in-residence at the Toronto Reference Library and at Berton House in Dawson City, Yukon.